What is annealing?

 (2) the spheroidizing annealing is generally used in hypereutectic steel.

-When the request is not high, can choose not complete annealing.
+When the request is not high, you can choose not to complete annealing.

 Tool steel, bearing steel is often used spheroidized annealing.